-The Climate Change Resource Center (CCRC) is a web-based, national resource that connects land managers and decisionmakers with useable science to address climate change in planning and application.
+The Climate Change Resource Center (CCRC) is a web-based, national platform that connects land managers and decision makers with useable science to address climate change in natural resources planning and management.
 Current and expected climate changes have serious implications for ecosystems and the benefits they provide.

-The CCRC addresses the land manager's question "What can I do about climate change?"
 The CCRC provides information about climate change impacts on forests and other ecosystems, and approaches to adaptation and mitigation in forests and grasslands.
 The website compiles and creates educational resources, climate change and carbon tools, video presentations, literature, and briefings on management-relevant topics, ranging from basic climate change information to details on specific management responses.
-The CCRC is a joint effort of the Forest Service Office of the Climate Change Advisor and Forest Service Research and Development.
+The CCRC is a joint effort of Forest Service Research and Development and the Office of Sustainability and Climate.

 The CCRC uses a tiered review process to ensure the quality and scientific credibility of the information on the site.
 Minor to moderate changes of site content (e.g., addition or deletion of a single resource or tool; posting previously published and peer-reviewed content; linking to federal websites) is reviewed internally by the CCRC production team under direction of the CCRC co-chairs.
 Content is reviewed foremost for technical merit, but also to ensure it does not inappropriately address policy.